Updated on January 5, 2021 by Lyric Fergusson

 Keep in mind: The parental control setting is on the headphones themselves.
 If your child wants to change the volume limit, they will be able to by sliding the switch.

 Good for: Toddlers who won’t be tempted to change the volume limit settings.

 Why it’s great: These colorful, folding headphones can stand up to your toddler’s rough handling.
 If you’ve spent more than you’d like to admit buying toddler headphones and having them fall apart, these are the ones for you.
 With 10 bright and vivid colors to choose from, your toddler will soon be listening to their favorite media comfortably.

 The headband on Elecder’s i37 headphones is comfortable and snug.
 They’ll fit on your toddler’s head without squeezing, and they are adjustable to accommodate heads of different sizes.
 The earcups are comfortable and well-cushioned so it won’t press on their ears.
 The durable cord makes these headphones a must for smaller kids!

 Keep in mind: While these headphones are durable, they are still lightweight.
 They aren’t likely to break easily, but if your child can break them if they are rough or determined enough.

 Good for: Curious toddlers who don’t know their own strength.

 Why it’s great: This headband is cute and comfortable!
-If your toddler had struggled with over-ear headphones this comfortable cloth headband is a great alternative.
+If your toddler has struggled with over-ear headphones, this comfortable cloth headband is a great alternative.
 Your toddler can choose Marshall, Chase, Baby Shark, or other non-character designs for their comfy headband.

 CozyPhones headphones have a built-in volume limiter.
 They can’t get too loud, so your toddler’s hearing will be safe.
 You can even pull the headband down and turn it into a sleep mask.
 Nap and long car rides can be more comfortable than ever.